WiIIiam278/Velocitab/docs/Config-File.md

 fallback_group: default
 # Whether to show all players from all groups in the TAB list.
 show_all_players_from_all_groups: false
-# Define custom names to be shown in the TAB list for specific server names.
-# If no custom display name is provided for a server, its original name will be used.
-server_display_names:
-  very-long-server-name: VLSN
 # Whether to enable the PAPIProxyBridge hook for PAPI support
 enable_papi_hook: true
 # How long in seconds to cache PAPI placeholders for, in milliseconds.
 (0 to disable)